Alsalamu Alykum and Welcome to Sunnah Counseling LLC

 Samira Saleh is a Licensed Professional Counselor and Clinical Supervisor of Counseling.
 She is currently a doctoral candidate in Counselor Education and Supervision at the University of Missouri–St. Louis, with an expected graduation in 2026.
 Her research focuses on Muslims and other minoritized populations, aiming to amplify underrepresented voices and promote culturally responsive counseling practices.

-Currently, Samira serves as the Doctoral Assistant Director for the Play Therapy Grant at the Counseling and Social Advocacy Center (CSAC) at UMSL, where she provides individual and group counseling sessions.
+Currently, Samira also serves as the Doctoral Assistant Director for the Play Therapy Grant at the Counseling and Social Advocacy Center (CSAC) at UMSL, where she provides individual and group counseling sessions to clients, as well as supervision to clinicians in training.

 An Arabic-speaking Muslim counselor based in St. Louis, Missouri, Samira is passionate about serving her community through compassionate, culturally grounded care.